Grants and Funding Opportunities

 Sponsored by Bonner - Rolling

 The Community Fund Grant recognizes service projects that benefit the local area.
 In addition to grants provided by the Center for Civic Engagement, the Community Fund Grant provides funding for service projects, and the allocation process is student-run.
 The timeline for proposal submission and review is done on a rolling basis by submitting an application (login required).
-For more information, contact director of the Bonner Scholars Program Kristin Booher at firstname.lastname@example.org.
+For more information, contact email email@example.com.

 Kathryn W. Davis Projects for Peace Grant

-Students or groups of students can apply for a $10,000 grant to support projects that promote peace and address the root causes of conflict among parties (projects undertaken during summer 2020).
+Students or groups of students can apply for a $10,000 grant to support projects that promote peace and address the root causes of conflict among parties (projects undertaken during summer 2023).
 Projects for Peace encourages student initiative, innovation, and entrepreneurship focusing on conflict prevention, resolution, or reconciliation.
-Proposals are due via WildcatSync in late January 2020.
-For more information, please review the call for proposals (PDF) or contact us with any questions.
+Proposals are due via WildCatSync Monday, January 23, 2023.
+For more information, please review the call for proposals or contact us with any questions.

 Supported by Paul '62 and Judy Leonard, the Leonard Fund Grant supports students' summer service projects, community internships, service travel or community project development.

 The Ruth Pittard Fund for Love In Action